obanko01/obanko01.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: To random notes about me, experiences and inspiration
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
+My name is Kal.
+You'll find me operating in the Boston/Cambridge areas.
+I enjoy parolling in art studios, etc. Some of the other activities I enjoy are:

+- Music, making my own beats cos I'm dope!!
-- I'm extremely loyal to my family
+- Being loyal to my squad

-What else do you need?

-### my history
+### My Journey

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+It's a bit long but hey, why don't you catch me during one of my performances in the area.
+See here for a schedule of some of my up-coming arts.
+Also, check out some of works, [audio casts] (https://soundcloud.com/kuvie/k3-ke-mi) and [notes](http://obanko01.github.io/).